stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ![data](../fig/folders/hierarchy.png)

-In cases where files needs to be disperserd across several storage solutions, it can be a good idea to imagine a virtual top level of the folder hierarchy where each subdirectory correspons to a storage solution.
-This virtual hierarchy can be described in a shared document to allow your collaborators to determine on which storage solution any any given file should be located.
+In cases where files needs to be disperserd across several storage solutions, it can be a good idea to imagine a virtual top level of the folder hierarchy where each subdirectory corresponds to a storage solution.
+This virtual hierarchy can be described in a shared document to allow your collaborators to determine on which storage solution any given file should be located.

 ### Use folders to divide files into categories
 Put each project in its own folder named after that project.
 Ideally you want to keep the folder’s name under 32 characters long while at the same time including a combination of the project title a unique identifier and the date.

 Consider the best hierarchy for the files in the project and decide whether a deep or shallow hierarchy is preferable.
 If you have several independent data collections, it is advisable to create a separate data folder for each collection.
-But you can use any meaningul characteristic or file attribute as a basis for organising your file, which of them will be most helpful varies widely across domains and specific projects.
+But you can use any meaningul characteristic or file attribute as a basis for organising your files, which of them will be most helpful varies widely across domains and specific projects.

 ![data](../fig/data1.png)
 ![data](../fig/data2.png)